consag/devops-informatica-tools/README.md

-# CI-CD Pipeline, Provisioning and Mainenance components for Informatica projects
+# CI-CD Pipeline, Provisioning and Maintenance components for Informatica projects

 ## Dependencies
 * Crypto module for password encryption.
 Depending on the method you want to use, you need to install one of the following packages: